Back side

 The sculptor Fritz Koenig is one of the most notable German post-war sculptors and also occupies a prominent position in international sculpture.
 Born in Würzburg in 1924, he cultivated a sculptural style rooted in the classical canon yet characterized by radical formal reduction and a distinct sense of monumentality.
 Organic figuration is transformed into elementary geometric structures such as spheres, columns, and crosses, which unfold a quiet, yet compelling presence.
 This fusion of tradition and abstraction became central to his oeuvre.
 They underpinned his international recognition, not least through his collaboration with the New York-based Staempfli Gallery, the first to present his work to an American audience in the early 1960s.
 Following his first US solo exhibition in 1961, the gallery organized regular solo exhibitions through 1973, reflecting the enduring success of his work.
 An extraordinary formal discipline characterizes Koenig’s sculptures.
 Through reduction and precision, he achieves a condensation of expression that allows even historical and religious themes to be perceived with unprecedented immediacy.
 Motifs from an iconographic tradition are neither illustrated nor narrated; rather, they are reimagined as independent sculptural compositions.

-“Großes Bodenkreuz I” (Large Floor Cross I, 1980) was created in a late period of his career, when themes of transience, memory, and permanence came to the fore.
-The work illustrates Koenig’s ability to translate complex meaning into a reduced formal language.
-The expansive, horizontally oriented cross unfolds as a sculptural counterpart and, at the same time, as a place of contemplation, where religious symbols are transformed into an experience that is both profound and accessible.
+“Großes Bodenkreuz I” (1980) was created during a mature phase of his career, when questions of transience, memory, and permanence took center stage.
+The work illustrates Koenig’s ability to distill complex layers of meaning into a reduced formal language.
+The expansive, horizontally oriented cross unfolds as a sculptural counterpart and, at the same time, as a place of contemplation.
+In its form, it remains not merely a symbol but also acquires a physical presence reminiscent of a reclining, stretched-out human figure, thus subtly evoking the Christological dimension of the motif without defining it.

 The significance of Koenig’s oeuvre was reconfirmed in the major posthumous retrospective at the Uffizi Gallery and the adjacent Boboli Gardens in Florence in the summer of 2018.
 Conceived to span both exhibition venues, his work enters into a dialogue with one of Europe’s most historically rich artistic contexts.
 Sculptures were displayed in eleven rooms of the Uffizi, along with twenty-five large-scale works in the open spaces of the Boboli Gardens.
 “Großes Bodenkreuz I” was part of this presentation and, in this context, emphasized its significance within the artist’s oeuvre.
 [KA]